4. Prevent and mitigate (linkage)

 There are several ways to address adverse impacts within a business relationship:

-- Temporarily suspend the business relationship (suspend deliveries) while mitigation efforts are ongoing.
+- Temporarily suspend (e.g. stop deliveries) while risk mitigation measures are underway.

-- Exit the business relationship (terminate the contract) if mitigation fails, is not feasible, or if the impact is severe.
+- Terminate if risk mitigation efforts fail, are not feasible, or if the impact is severe.

 Crucial sub-supplier